OSMIHelp/ADA-Guidelines-Employees-Leanpub/manuscript/chapter1.md

 ## How Do I Know When to Request an Accommodation?

 You can request an accommodation at any time during the application process or while you are employed.
 You can request an accommodation even if you did not ask for one when applying for a job or after receiving a job offer.
-In general, you should request an accommodation when you know that there is a workplace barrier that is preventing you, due to a disability, from competing for a job, performing a job, or gaining equal access to a benefit of employment, like an employee lunch room or employee parking.
+In general, you should request an accommodation when you know that there is a workplace barrier that is preventing you, due to a disability, from competing for a job, performing a job, or gaining equal access to a benefit of employment, like an employee lunchroom or employee parking.
 As a practical matter, it is better to request an accommodation before your job performance suffers or conduct problems occur because then employers will not have to rescind any disciplinary measures that occurred before they were made aware of your accommodation needs or disability.

 ## How Do I Request an Accommodation?

 According to the U.S. Equal Employment Opportunity Commission (EEOC), you only have to let your employer know that you need an adjustment or change at work for a reason related to a medical condition.
 You can use "plain English" to make your request, and you do not have to mention the ADA or use the phrase "reasonable accommodation".

-Requests for reasonable accommodation do not have to be in writing. you can request accommodations in a face-to-face conversation or using any other method of communication.
+Requests for reasonable accommodation do not have to be in writing.
+You can request accommodations in a face-to-face conversation or using any other method of communication.
 Your employer may choose to write a memo or letter confirming your request.
 They may ask you to fill out a form or submit the request in written form, but your employer cannot ignore your initial request.
 However, you may want to put your request in writing even if your employer does not require it.
 It is useful to have a paper trail in case there is a dispute about when or whether you requested accommodation.

 ## Do I Have to Tell My Employer That I Have a Disability?